-As the situation develops we will update our plans on our website, through emails, at hostels and through social media (Twitter and Facebook).
+As the situation develops and re-opening becomes a reality we will update our plans on our website, through emails, at hostels and through social media (Twitter and Facebook).
 You can also email us with comments and questions at [email protected]

 With thanks and best wishes to all in the hostelling family.